Our rating(3.7/5)

 Shopify’s card reader works with a decent POS app that syncs with your online store.

-Shopify UK subscribers can buy a card reader that works with a Shopify POS app on iPad and iPhone.
-In-store transactions are synced with ecommerce sales, but is the card reader any good?
+Shopify UK subscribers can buy a card reader that works with a POS app on a mobile device.
+In-store transactions are synced with ecommerce sales, but how did the card reader fare in our tests?

-• Pros: POS-ecommerce integration.
-No contract lock-in.
+• Pros: Clever POS-ecommerce integration.
+Good quality hardware.
+No lock-in.
 24/7 customer support.

 • Cons: Requires ecommerce subscription.
-No Android compatibility.
+High transaction fee on cheap plan.
 Slow payouts.
-Poor service reviews.
+Poor customer service reviews.

-• Best for: Retailers who sell online primarily and want to link up an iOS-based card reader.
+• Best for: Retailers selling online primarily and want to link up a card reader.

 How does it work?

-Shopify sells a card reader that works in conjunction with a mobile point of sale (POS) app on iPad or iPhone.
+Shopify sells a card reader that works in conjunction with a mobile point of sale (POS) app on iPad, iPhone or an Android device.
 It uses the payment system ‘Shopify Payments’ to process the most common cards including Visa, Mastercard, American Express, Apple Pay and Google Pay.

 Accepted cards